 Wouldn’t you like a wireless mic that looks as unique as your music sounds?
 How about adding your logo?
 You can, with Shure Design Studio.
 Stephen Kohler offers a walk-through of the tool.

-Written by Cory Lorentz on February 27, 2015 under
+Written by Davida Rochman on January 27, 2016 under Uncategorized

 A bug?
 How big was it?